The 9th Dawlish Chronicle is now available – details at end of article

 The Royal Navy’s Channel Fleet was commanded by Admiral Augustus Keppel (1725 – 1786), who can be described as competent but not brilliant.
 Like many officers of the era he had a parallel political career as a Member of Parliament and bad blood existed between him, as committed Whig, and the First Lord of the Admiralty, the Navy’s professional head and a dedicated member of the opposing group known as “The King’s Friends”.
 The depth of bitterness was such that Keppel feared that the First Lord would be glad for him to be defeated.
 Further bad feeling existed between Keppel and one of his subordinate admirals, Sir Hugh Palliser (1723–1796), another politically active officer and previously a member of the Admiralty Board, which Keppel blamed for the running down of the Royal Navy in the aftermath of the Seven Years War.
 These personal enmities did not bode well for mutual trust and cooperation in the heat of battle.

-The British line at Ushant: Note that HMS Foudroyant, identified in print block third from right, was captained by Sir John Jervis, later Viscount St. Vincent
+British line at Ushant: HMS Foudroyant, identified in print block third from right, was captained by Sir John Jervis, later Viscount St. Vincent

 Battle of Ushant by Theodore Guediin, painted circa 1848